Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/quick-info.md

 ### Setting the Content to Display

 Next, the content that will be displayed must be specified.
 Since a `ContentProvider` is used behind the scenes, this could be any object.
-However it is recommended that you use a `UIElement` or the output from one of the [Content Providers](popup-content-providers.md).
+However, it is recommended that you use a `UIElement` or the output from one of the [Content Providers](popup-content-providers.md).

 This code uses the output from a [PlainTextContentProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.PlainTextContentProvider) as the content to display since it provides a word wrapping `TextBlock` containing a string: